Triplany/VAL_protocol/README.md

   - Header layout (base/pre‑1.0): type, wire_version(=0), payload_len, seq, offset, header CRC.
 - Mid‑stream recovery: cumulative DATA_ACK semantics and DONE_ACK implemented.
 - Errors on the wire are compact: `val_status_t code` + `detail mask` (both little‑endian in ERROR payload).

+Transport contract (recv)
+- Transports must be blocking.
+- For each header/payload/trailer read, the core passes an exact length to `recv(ctx, buf, len, &received, timeout_ms)`.
+- On success, return 0 and set `*received == len`.
+- On timeout, return 0 and set `*received == 0` (the core will treat this as a timeout and retry per policy).
+- On fatal I/O error, return <0 (the core will abort the operation).

 Resilience and timeouts:
 - All blocking waits use adaptive timeouts derived from round-trip time (RFC 6298 style) with Karn’s algorithm, clamped between `timeouts.min_timeout_ms` and `timeouts.max_timeout_ms`.